Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 What is your passion?

-My passion is developing people into the best versions of themselves.
+My passion will always be developing people into the best versions of themselves.
 I like seeing people and teams grow.
 I spot a little bit of talent or potential, and I’m there.
 It’s my favourite part of the job.
-Everyone plays a vital role in my team, no matter their role, and I try to instil this culture in the people I work with.
+Everyone plays a vital part in my team, no matter their role, and I try to instil this culture in the people I work with.
 I see these qualities in the staff I have mentored, who are now actively developing their teams.
-My other passion is children having the best care as close to home as possible and enabling staff to deliver this.

 What is your proudest moment?

-How are you inspiring/helping future generations?
+How are you inspiring and helping future generations?

 By being present in my role!
 By advocating for fair policies and strategies that enable access for all.
 By listening and truly understanding what has the most negative and positive impact on our staff, especially those with a disability or other inclusion and protected characteristics.
 By implementing fair recruitment policies and supporting others to do so.
-Through honesty - being honest when feedback needs to be given and not shying away because of fear of fitting in or fear of being seen as not being on side.
+Through being honest when feedback needs to be given and not shying away because of fear of fitting in or fear of being seen as not being onside.
 Developing better understanding of others and being a role model.

 What would you like to change going forwards?